Hornmasters on Mouthpiece Placement

 Farkas goes into the topic in a lot of depth in this volume and in The Art of Brass Playing, and pretty much every book after Farkas addresses the topic to some degree.

-Reading resources on this topic can be helpful but it can also potentially mess you up.
-You have to be careful of dogma that may sound right on paper but in reality may not work for you.
-In my own case I really can’t quite set up my embouchure as Farkas describes in print with my heavy upper lip.
-I think a lot of players struggle to try to make their embouchure look like his description (and in reality I am sure he was a bit more flexible in his approach).
-At times I know I have struggled trying to make my embouchure look like a description when I should have focused on the results.
+Reading resources on this topic can be helpful, but you have to be careful of dogma that may sound right on paper but in reality may not work for you.
+In my own case I really can’t quite set up my embouchure as Farkas describes in print, with my heavy upper lip.
+I think a lot of players struggle to try to make their embouchure look like his description — they would be better to focus on the results.

 As a principal goal of this Hornmasters series is too look more deeply at other classic and more recent resources, what is their take on this dogma?